A Field Guide To Personal Finance

 Whole, permanent, universal, or any life insurance with a savings component / investment component is generally terrible and unreasonably expensive.
 I prefer to have a term life insurance policy that covers 10-12 times your annual income if you have people that depend on your income other than yourself.
 I recommend buying this through an “independent broker” like Zander and not from a “captive agent”.
 An independent broker is incentivized to shop multiple insurance companies on your behalf.
 A captive agent works for an insurance company and is only able to sell their products.

 Do not depend on the policy from your employer.
-It can be a bonus cushion if it is free to you or heavily subsidized.
+It can be an extra cushion if it is free to you or heavily subsidized.
 However, if you leave the company, you lose it.
 You want a policy that protects your dependents even if you change jobs and you don’t want to gamble that each employer will cover you.
 Plus employer policies tend to be lower than the total insurance you would need and the buy up rates on employer sponsored policies aren’t generally great.

 Even if you do meet the criteria to be self-insured, in many cases a term life insurance policy can still be worth considering and doing a cost-benefit analysis on for the money it will provide your heirs when you do pass.